BAM-PFA/edith/readme.md

 The AIPs are then written to [Linear Tape Open (LTO)](https://en.wikipedia.org/wiki/Linear_Tape-Open), which is also indexed in the mediamicroservices MySQL database.
 This portion uses [`ltopers`](https://github.com/amiaopensource/ltopers), a package maintained by members of the Association of Moving Image Archivists (AMIA).

-## Usage
+## Usage overview

 * Select files to ingest.
+Enter a user ID to record as 'OPERATOR.'
-Analyzing the filename, the FMP database is queried and metadata returned, or not, as the case may be.
+* Analyzing the filename, the FMP database is queried and metadata returned, or not, as the case may be.
 * Access file is created and sent to RS along with metadata JSON.
 * AIP (including master, derivatives, checksums, and metadata) is prepared and stored on a local drive, awaiting LTO-ness.
 * Currently LTO write is done manually.
 Sounds like we want this run as a (weekly?)  `cron` job